Defining Leadership And Creating Your Unique Purpose

-There are almost as many different definitions of leadership as there are persons who have attempted to define the concept.
+There are almost as many different definitions of leadership as there are persons who have attempted defining leadership.

 (Bass, 1981)